 A defining moment in Anita Wright’s life came in the form of a cruel remark about her appearance trotted out carelessly by a companion at the beach.

 The words stung but rather than wallowing, Anita resolved to be proud of her physique and hit the gym.
-Within months, she was a competing bodybuilder who was traveling the globe and regularly placing highly in the world rankings.
+Within months, she was a competing bodybuilder who was travelling the globe and regularly placing highly in the world rankings.

 What do Anita, Chris and Amyr have in common?